RajsJohal/My_aws_practitioner_material/AWS_Networking/README.md

 - Security groups perform stateful packet filtering.
 They remember previous decisions made for incoming packets.
 - When a packet response for that request returns to the instance, the security group remembers your previous request.
 The security group allows the response to proceed, regardless of inbound security group rules.

+## AWS Global Accelerator
+- A networking service that improves the performance of your users traffic by upto 60% using AWS global network infrastructure.
+When the internet is congested, AWS Global Accelerator optimizes the path to your application to keep packet loss, jitter and latency consistently low.